 - Schedule a child’s first dental office visit when they are between 1 and 2 years old.

-- We introduce them to Mr. Tickle (tooth polisher) and Mr. Thirsty (water and suction).
+- They meet Mr. Tickle (tooth polisher) and Mr. Thirsty (water and suction).

-- We count their teeth with them (Dr Poz often needs help counting teeth properly!).
+- They practice counting their teeth (Dr Poz always needs help counting teeth properly!).

-- They’ll get used to our staff and doctors wearing gloves and masks.
+- They get used to our staff and doctors wearing gloves and masks.
 (Some even want to take gloves and masks home to play dentist!)

-Before they leave, kids are treated with a visit to the treasure chest (their favorite part!).
+- Before they leave, each child is treated with a visit to the treasure chest for a toy and stickers (their favorite part!)